Consulate General of Malaysia, Chennai: History

 The Consulate General of Malaysia for Southern India in Chennai was established in 1961 as the Office of the Assistant High Commissioner for Malaysia in Chennai.
 The mission in Chennai is considered one of the first few Malaysian diplomatic missions established abroad following the establishment of Indian diplomatic relations with the Federation of Malaya (predecessor state of Malaysia) in 1957. and the Independence of Malaysia in the same year.

 In November 2004, the Chennai mission was upgraded as the Consulate General of Malaysia for Southern India in Chennai by the Government of Malaysia through the notification issued by the Indian Ministry of External Affairs on 8 November 2004 in order to cater to the greater interests of Malaysia in the region by optimizing the role of the mission.

-List of Assistant High Commissioners/Consul Generals
+List of Assistant High Commissioners/Consuls General

 Until the upgradation in 2004 as the Consulate General, the mission had Assistant High Commissioners heading it.
-Since 2004, the mission is being led by consul generals.
-Below is the list of Assistant High Commissioners/Consul Generals of the Consulate General of Malaysia in Chennai:
+Since 2004, the mission is being led by consuls general.
+Below is the list of Assistant High Commissioners/Consuls General of the Consulate General of Malaysia in Chennai: